mP1/j2cl-maven-plugin/Readme.md

 `../walkingkooka-j2cl-maven-plugin-cache/walkingkooka--j2cl-maven-plugin-it-junit-test--jar--1.0-db1ecd80f01db349f97454549ba798c71e4283fb`

-All the steps for each artifact are also given a directory and log with all debug statements.
-Each log file will only contain output for the owning step, concurrent steps produce independent log files.
+All the tasks for each artifact are also given a directory and log with all debug statements.
+Each log file will only contain output for the owning task, concurrent tasks produce independent log files.

 ## log.txt

-Each component will include several of the steps mentioned in the previous section, and a log file will be present with messages and other output concerning that particular step.
+Each component will include several of the tasks mentioned in the previous section, and a log file will be present with messages and other output concerning that particular task.

 ```txt
 walkingkooka:j2cl-maven-plugin-it-junit-test:jar:1.0-TRANSPILE